ThinkEQ/assembly-solutions-ltd/src/pages/news/production-manager-damien-reaches-a-record-20-years-service-with-asl.md

   title: Production Manager Damien reaches a record of 20 years service with ASL
   description: Production Manager Damien reaches a record of 20 years service with ASL
 layout:
-  - type: column
+  - type: full
-    column:
+    full:
-      text: |-
+      text: >-
         * Celebrating 20 Years at ASL

         * Record for longest serving employee

         * Damien pays tribute to wonderful team

-  - type: column
-    column:
-      title: Celebrating 20 Years
+        ### Celebrating 20 Years
-      text: >-

         Damien has been crowned with the record of 20 Years at ASL after joining ASL in 1995 as a

         wiring loom assembly operator!

         Since joining the company, Damien took to the day to day challenges like a duck to water.
 He